hungryed/moose/README.md

 bundle exec moose beta moose_tests/path/to/test_suite/
 ```

-To get more specific, you can specify a single test group to execute:
+To get more specific, you can target a single test group to execute:
 ```bash
 bundle exec moose beta moose_tests/path/to/test_suite/and/test_group/
 ```

-To use the most granular option, you can specify a single test case to execute:
+To use the most granular option, you can target a single test case to execute:
 ```bash
 bundle exec moose beta moose_tests/path/to/test_suite/and/test_group/specific_test_case.rb
 ```